`

 « SCROLL PHOTOS LEFT TO RIGHT »

 This week’s new recipe is a caramel, date and fresh ginger self-saucing pudding.
-This comforting and delicious dessert is also vegan and uses only a few key ingredients to prepare - hopefully, you have most of them in your pantry already!
+This comforting and delicious dessert is also vegan and only requires just a handful of key ingredients, hopefully, most of which you likely already have in your pantry!

-I personally love fresh ginger so I’ve added more than the recipe suggests but feel free to adjust the ginger to your taste, testing the batter as you go.
+Personally, I love fresh ginger, so I've incorporated more than the recipe suggests.
+However, feel free to adjust the amount of ginger to suit your taste, testing the batter as you go.

 Vegan Caramel, Date & Fresh Ginger Self-Saucing Pudding | Gather & Feast